Charlie Plummer

 Charlie Plummer as a child

-Many people believe Charlie is related to actor Christopher Plummer, especially after they played grandfather and grandson in "All the Money in the World."
-However, this is just a coincidence; they share the same last name.
+Many people assume Charlie is related to actor Christopher Plummer, especially since they played grandfather and grandson in "All the Money in the World."
+But it's just a coincidence—they simply share the same last name.

 Charlie Plummer as a child with his parents